iDempiere-micro/Docs/README.md

 So instead of building everything from scratch you simply:

-- choose the modules you needa and include them in your Java or Kotlin OSGi code
+- choose the modules you need and include them in your Java or Kotlin OSGi code (you can start with our [empty Scaffold project](https://github.com/iDempiere-micro/Scaffold))
 - enhance the database with your custom tables and views
 - extend the standard iDempiere code if needed
 - use the resulting application as a REST server with builtin authentication, users & roles etc., all the functionality from iDempiere modules included plus your custom code